 - Adult Day Care Centers: Public or private nonprofit and some for-profit adult day care facilities that provide structured, comprehensive services to functionally impaired, nonresidential adults.

 How does CACFP work?

 CACFP reimburses participating centers for serving nutritious meals according to the USDA meal patterns.
-The Ohio Department of Education, Office of Integrated Student Supports approves sponsoring organizations and independent centers to operate the program locally.
+The Ohio Department of Education, Office of Nutrition approves sponsoring organizations and independent centers to operate the program locally.
 The Ohio Department of Education also provides training, monitors the program, and provides guidance and assistance to assure that sponsors and centers are meeting program requirements.